threefoldtech/home/contribution/development_process.md

 ## github project based

+All our products are developed starting from Github.

 ### the std projects are product/component releases

-Typically a project is a product_version or component_version, sometimes it can be a life service e.g. a tfgrid_1.0.0.
+Typically a project is a product_version or component_version, sometimes it can be a to be delivered service e.g. a tfgrid_1.0.0.
 Each project has a clear owner and purpose.

+Try to define the projects on the repo itself e.g. jsng repo has the releases there, each release is a nr.
+Only in exceptional cases where a release of product needs to be over more than 1 repo then make it on account level in github.

 The used swimlanes: